exercism/go/concepts/for-loops/about.md

 ## General syntax

-The for loop is one of the most commonly used statements to repeatedly execute some logic.
+The `for` loop is one of the most commonly used statements to repeatedly execute some logic.
 The basic `for` loop has three components separated by semicolons:

-- the init statement: executed before the first iteration
+- the **init statement**: executed once before the first iteration

-- the condition expression: evaluated before every iteration
+- the **condition expression**: evaluated before every iteration

-- the post statement: executed at the end of every iteration
+- the **post statement**: executed at the end of every iteration

 ```go
 for initialization; condition; step {
   // code that is executed repeatedly as long as the condition is true
 }
 ```

 **Note:** Unlike other languages like C, Java, or JavaScript there are no parentheses surrounding the three components of the `for` statement and the braces `{ }` are always required.